Remember Me (2010 film): Plot

 When Neil's partner recognizes Tyler with Ally on a train, Neil breaks into Tyler's apartment.
 Recognizing him, he finds out Tyler's initial reason for meeting Ally, and violently confronts him, which forces Tyler to confess to a distraught Ally.
 Aidan visits Ally at her father's home to explain it's his fault, and Tyler is genuinely in love with her.

-Caroline is bullied by classmates at a birthday party where they cut a chunk of her hair off.
+Caroline is bullied by classmates at a birthday party, where they cut a chunk of her hair off.
 Ally and Aidan visit Tyler's mother's apartment, where Caroline is sobbing.
-Tyler accompanies his sister back to school, and following further bullying, Tyler turns violent, ending up in custody.
-Charles is impressed that Tyler stood up for his sister, and they connect.
+Tyler accompanies his sister back to school, and following further bullying, Tyler reacts violently and is arrested.
+Charles again bails out his son and tells Tyler that he will exert his power over the school's board of trustees to ensure that the bullies are forced to leave.
 Charles asks Tyler to meet his lawyers at his office.

 Tyler spends the night with Ally, and they confess their love for each other.
 The next morning, Charles calls Tyler to let him know that he will be late, as he is taking Caroline to school; Tyler is happy that their dad is spending time with his sister, and tells him that he will wait in his office.
-He looks on Charles's computer, featuring a slideshow of pictures with Tyler, Michael, and Caroline when they were younger.
+He looks on Charles's computer, featuring a slideshow of pictures with Tyler and his siblings when they were younger.

 Caroline arrives at her classroom, where the teacher writes the date on the blackboard as Tuesday, September 11, 2001.
-Tyler looks out the window of his father's office, which is revealed to be located on the north edge of 101st floor in the North Tower of the World Trade Center.
+Tyler looks out the window of his father's office, which is revealed to be located on the north edge of the 101st floor in the North Tower of the World Trade Center.

-A voice-over of Tyler's diary declares his love for his brother Michael, forgiving him for killing himself.
+A voice-over of Tyler's diary declares his love for Michael, forgiving him for killing himself.
 Tyler is buried next to Michael.
 Some time later, Caroline and Charles seem to have a healthy father-daughter relationship.
-Aidan, who has since gotten a tattoo of Tyler's name on his arm, is working hard in school, and Ally gets on the subway at the same spot where her mother was killed.
+Aidan, who has since gotten a tattoo of Tyler's name on his arm, is working hard in school and Ally gets on a subway at the same station where Helen was killed.